bioinfomaticsCSU/EPGA2/README.md

 Information about read libraries are stored in the file library.txt.
 Each line represents one read library.
-The first column is the first mate read file (*.fastq), the sencond column is the second mate read file (*.fastq), the third column is insert size of read library, the fourth column is standard deviation of insert size, the fifth column represents whether the read library is mate-paired (0 denotes paired-end reads, 1 denotes mate-paired reads).
+The first column is the first mate read file (*.fastq), the second column is the second mate read file (*.fastq), the third column is insert size of read library, the fourth column is standard deviation of insert size, the fifth column represents whether the read library is mate-paired (0 denotes paired-end reads, 1 denotes mate-paired reads).

 kmerLength is one integer (<32) shorter than read length which is used for building De Bruijn graph.